tylerchilds/socia-panda/README.md

 Step 1.
 Download and Install CodeIgniter

 * http://codeigniter.com/downloads/
-* replace the .htaccess in your application's root with this one.
+* replace the .htaccess in your domain's root with this one.

 Step 2.
 Create the Database